-GASB Statement No. 68 requires ten years of information to be presented in this table.
-However, until a full 10- year trend is compiled, City of Coeur d'Alene will present information for those to use for which information is available.
+\ GASB Statement No. 68 requires ten years of information to be presented in this table.
+However, until a full 10-year trend is compiled, City of Coeur d'Alene will present

 Data reported is measured as of September 30, 2023 (measurement date)